On distinct perpendicular bisectors and pinned distances in finite fields: Distinct perpendicular bisectors

-Since $A$ is a real symmetric matrix, Lemma \ref{th:realSymmetric} tells us that its eigenvectors are orthogonal to one another.
-Since the row sums of $A$ are all equal, the all-$1$s vector is an eigenvector of $A$.
+Since $A$ is a real symmetric matrix, its eigenvectors can be taken to be real and orthogonal.
+Moreover, because the row sums of $A$ are all equal, the all-$1$s vector is an eigenvector of $A$.

 Let $\vv$ be an eigenvector of $A$ that is orthogonal to the all-$1$s vector and that has eigenvalue $\lambda$.
 It is clear that $\vv$ is an eigenvector of $I$ with eigenvalue $1$ and an eigenvector of $J$ with eigenvalue $0$.
 For any constants $a,b$, the vector $\vv$ is an eigenvector of the matrix $A^2-aI-bJ$ with eigenvalue $\lambda^2-a$.
 In particular, it is an eigenvector of the matrix $E=A^2-(q-1)^2I-(q-1)J$ and (by above) its eigenvalue is at most $3(q-1)^2$.